Angga-Nugraha/Angga-Nugraha/README.md

 ## About Me:
 🎓 I'm a **College Student** in ARS University Bandung...

-🌱 I'm currently participating  in Pengembang Aplikasi Android dan Multi-Platform activities in Dicoding through the Independent Study program batch 3 by the Kampus Merdeka
+🌱 I'm currently participating  in Pengembang Aplikasi Multi-Platform and Back-End activities in Dicoding through the Independent Study program batch 3 by the Kampus Merdeka

 💬 If you are interested in getting to know me, please follow the account my [Linkedin](https://www.linkedin.com/in/angga-nugraha-126bb8152/).